osarrat/sigmah-website/GSOC_to_do.markdown

 	* The location of the button in the CKE Editor toolar can be determined bu using the config.toolbar\_DrupalFiltered , config.toolbar\_DrupalBasic , config.toolbar\_DrupalFull arrays, in the sites/all/modules/ckeditor/ckeditor.config.js  file.
 	* Expected Behaviour tested on local copy of the software !!
 Working Fine !!
 	* Note : This is my first CKE Editor Plugin, so It has to be tested properly before being deployed on the LIVE website, and also, it doesnot have any database updates, so the revisioning should be easier :).

+7) Added an Direct Image/File Browse and Insert button in the CKE toolbar, as discussed in issue  #418, to directly browse the server and insert a file, or upload a file and then insert.
+  * The Image Auto Resize will be added, after I get the required resize dimensions from Olivier.
+  * The Copy Paste Images feature as requested in the issue, seems to be a bit tough if not impossible, I will update about that, after I do my bit of research on that.
+As of now, postponing the feature towards the end of the programme, when we will have some extra time.
+  * nevertheless, the basic  problem which needed to be addressed in the issue, seems to be solved.
+  * A icon for the File Insert button on the CKE editor is now the default logo of the IMCE browser, that can be changed by changing the file : sites/all/modules/ckeditor/plugins/imce/images/icon.gif  to any othe image of dimensions (16x16px)
+  * The button is located just next to the deafult button for Image insertion on CKE toolbar.
+  * Expected Behaviour tested on local copy of the software !!
+Working Fine !!